What is an internship?

 - A fair percentage of an entry-level salary based on hours worked.

-- For other ideas or the “going rate” for particular Internship positions, check with Counseling and Career Services.
+- For other ideas or the “going rate” for particular Internship positions, check with Clarke Career Services.

 * The U.S. Department of Labor has developed six criteria for identifying a learner/trainee who may be unpaid: